Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 Al-Bayati disdained the politics of tyranny from an early age, and after he began speaking out again the government, he lost his teaching position and went into exile in Lebanon in 1954.
 He also journeyed to Syria and Egypt, before returning home to Iraq in 1958.
 With the overthrow of the royalist regime, a republican government was established, and al-Bayati was appoint to a position in the education ministry.

-Born in Baghdad, Iraq, in 1926, Iraqi poet Abdel Wahab al-Bayati died in Syria August 3, 1999.
-He had traveled widely and spent time in the former Soviet Union.
-He considered himself a communist, but one of his most noted poems, "The Dragon," describes communist dictators like Stalin, Mao, and Castro in terms that are anything but flattering, for example:
+Al-Bayati had traveled widely and spent time in the former Soviet Union.
+Although at that time, he had come to consider himself a communist, one of his most noted poems, "The Dragon," describes communist dictators such as Stalin, Mao, and Castro in terms that are anything but flattering, for example:

 A dictator, hiding behind a nihilist's mask,

 has killed and killed and killed,